dgwartney/pandoc-book-template/contents/new-agent/new-agent-overview.md

-# Creating a New Virtual Assistant
+# Creating a New agent

 In this lesson begins the process in which you will build a virtual agent from the ground up.

-This virtual agent will build upon knowledge obtain in previous lessons to create a people management virtual assistant.
-We also introduce some additional topics that permit the customization of the response based on the specific user interacting with the virtual assistant.
+This lesson will build upon knowledge obtain in previous lessons to create a people management agent.
+We also introduce some additional topics that permit the customization of the response based on the specific user interacting with the agent.

 ## Overview

-The high level tasks needed to create this new virtual assistant are the following:
+The high level tasks needed to create this new agent are the following:

 1. Create a new agent.
 2. Defined User Properties